nus-oss/AB3-J17/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
+2. **When you minimize the Help Window**, and attempt to open it again, it will not show up.
+The Help Window should prompt up regardless of whether it is minimized or not.
+The remedy is to manually restore the minimized Help Window from the taskbar.

 --------------------------------------------------------------------------------------------------------------------